-Funding is available for collaborative research teams based in Ireland and Irish Aid partner countries (see below).
-Teams will receive up to €300k and will work through a series of phases to develop their idea.
-An overall prize award of €1M will be awarded to the team that demonstrates the highest potential for transformative impact.
+Funding is available for collaborative research teams based in eligible research institutions in Ireland and partner countries.
+Successful teams will be awarded up to €300k and will work through a series of phases to develop their idea.
+An overall prize award of €1M will be available to the team that demonstrates the highest potential for transformative impact

 Please refer to the call document for full details.